-NIOSH modified the petitioner-requested class considered in this current evaluation report to include all AWE employees who were monitored, or should have been monitored, for radiological exposures while performing Atomic Energy Commission work in Building 23 at the Chapman Valve Manufacturing Company in Indian Orchard, Massachusetts, from January 1, 1948, through December 31, 1949, and from January 1, 1991, through December 31, 1993.
+NIOSH modified the petitioner-requested class considered in this current evaluation report to include all AWE employees who were monitored, or should have been monitored, for radiological exposures while performing Atomic Energy Commission work at the Chapman Valve Manufacturing Company (i.e., Building 23 and the Dean Street facility) in Indian Orchard, Massachusetts, from January 1, 1948 through December 31, 1949, and from January 1, 1991 through December 31, 1993.
 For the purposes of this evaluation, the period from January 1, 1948, through April 30, 1949 is evaluated as the operational period; the periods from May 1, 1949, through December 31, 1949, and from January 1, 1991, through December 31, 1993, are evaluated as residual radioactivity periods.
 The latter period of the petitioner-requested class, from 1994 through 1995, will be evaluated as a Remediation Period.
 The development of a dose reconstruction method for this period in the Chapman Valve Technical Basis Document has been reserved pending further research.
 NIOSH's evaluation of the 1994-1995 remediation period, and the available data for Chapman Valve, will be addressed in an addendum to this Evaluation Report.
+In addition, the building/facility designation in this evaluation was modified to include the Dean Street facility to be consistent with the DOE's planned update (Dean, 2008) to the Chapman Valve, Indian Orchard facility designation on the Office of Worker Advocacy facility list.